CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: -Error: A Large-Scale Error Detection Benchmark

 \section{\name-Error: A Large-Scale Error Detection Benchmark}

 Existing efforts for trajectory-level error analysis are limited in both scale and diversity, and human annotation is costly and difficult to scale (\S\ref{subsec:motivations}).
-To bridge this gap and evaluate the effectiveness of \name (\S\ref{sec:detect-pipeline}), we introduce \name-Error, a large-scale benchmark that faithfully reflects the distribution of natural errors encountered in real-world MAS.
+To bridge this gap and evaluate \name's effectiveness (\S\ref{sec:detect-pipeline}), we introduce \name-Error, a large-scale benchmark that faithfully reflects the distribution of natural errors in real-world MAS.